BCtopics/Hello-Class/README.md

 * Add Background colors to each view
 * Style the Labels and Buttons to look different then the default
+* Install the app on a real iPhone device
 * Have all the detail screens share one ViewController inside storyboard that changes the information dynamically depending on which interest you click on

 ## License / Copyright